What is Rivet?- Definition, Types, Working & Process

 These are some applications of Riveted joints:

-• They are used in lap, abutment, and double-cover plate joints.
+• Rivets will be used with joining, lap, abutment and double-cover plate joints.

 Advantages and Disadvantages of Riveting